France

 Award Profile

-Two to four awards of 6 to 12 months each are offered to pursue a master's degree or research at the Ecole normale supérieure (ENS) Paris-Saclay (previously ENS Cachan) in the fundamental sciences, engineering sciences, social sciences, and humanities.
+Two to four awards of 6 to 12 months each are offered to pursue a master's degree or research at the Ecole normale supérieure (ENS) Paris-Saclay (previously ENS Cachan) in the fundamental sciences, engineering sciences, or social sciences humanities.

-The ENS Paris-Saclay is an important school of research and higher education professions.
-These rigorously selected students follow advanced courses in fundamental sciences, humanities and social sciences, and engineering sciences.
+The ENS Paris-Saclay is a prestigious school for research and higher education careers.
+Its rigorously selected students follow advanced courses in fundamental sciences, humanities and social sciences, and engineering sciences.

-The École also offers a number of original research study programs on topics such as quantum technology, artificial intelligence, and creative and immersion research in the largest international laboratories.
+The École also offers a number of original research study programs on topics such as quantum technology, artificial intelligence, creative and immersion research, and in science for environmental transitions in famous international laboratories.

 The École’s new building, designed by Renzo Piano Building Workshop, brings to life the pedagogy of the École normale supérieure, by blending the areas allocated to research and classrooms and promoting interdisciplinarity.